Peru hopes new anti-corruption law will jump-start infra pipeline

 However, ISA is expected to finance its transmission lines through its own balance sheets, according to one New York banker, while the winner of the telecom projects auctions will receive non-reimbursable financing from the Peruvian government's telecommunications fund Fitel.

 The two projects were also deemed more strategic than others for the Peruvian government, according to the sources.

-ProInversión aims to generate $10bn in infrastructure investments annually for the next three years.
+Despite setbacks, ProInversion will be hoping to stick to its goal of generating $10bn in annual infrastructure investments for the next three years.